-10.2.1.3.2.3 Hover
+12.2.1.3.2.3 Hover

 Hover phase is configured to allow the multicopter maintain the position in the air.
+There are several ways to configure it: one of them is based on guidance specifications, while the other is related to automations.